 In the words of Isaac Murdoch, “I think that really [Land Back] is people returning back and finding their place in those systems of life.”
-According to Canada Council for the Arts chair Jesse Wente, “I think [Land Back] is really about the decision-making power.
+According to journalist and Canada Council for the Arts chair Jesse Wente, “I think [Land Back] is really about the decision-making power.
 It’s about self-determination for our Peoples here that should include some access to the territories and resources in a more equitable fashion, and for us to have control over how that actually looks.”

 Systems of land governance under our current provincial and federal governments not only fail to set limits for industrial activities and development, driving wildlife decline and ecosystem degradation, they also exclude Indigenous Peoples from decision-making tables where choices about land use are made.

 The David Suzuki Foundation believes that land governance in Canada must change to recognize and uphold Indigenous rights and responsibilities, and to restore nature’s once abundant ecosystems.